 Bala Movie Review: 'Love Is In The Hair' For Ayushmann Khurrana In This Engaging Film!

 'Hair loss nahin, identity loss ho raha hai hamara,' cribs Balmukund Shukla aka Bala (Ayushmann Khurrana) to one of his friends.
-His once silky mane is now replaced by gleaming baldness and receding hairline.
+His once silky mane is now replaced by gleaming baldness and a receding hairline.
 All at the age of 25!

-It's an interesting time in the Hindi film industry where our leading men aren't afraid to walk away from quintesential Bollywood heroes and play characters with flaws on the big screen.
+It's an interesting time in the Hindi film industry where our leading men aren't afraid to walk away from being quintessential Bollywood heroes and play characters with flaws on the big screen.
 Let's find out whether Ayushmann Khurrana's 'Bala' turns out to be bold and beautiful.

 What's Yay: Performances, direction, dialogues